-- Remember there is a person or people on the other end.
+• Remember there is a person or people on the other end.
 Do not write anything you would not say to someone in person.
-Abusive or offensive posts will not be tolerated. - Assignments in online classes are just as important as assignments in face-to-face classes.
+Abusive or offensive posts will not be tolerated.

+• Assignments in online classes are just as important as assignments in face-to-face classes.
 It is important to use proper spelling, grammar and punctuation.
-Do not use text slag or lingo. - For online discussions, stay on topic.
-If you want to communicate with another student about personal issues or an issue not related to the topic, email or chat with individual separately or use the water cooler feature in Black Board. - Think before you write.
+Do not use text slang or lingo.

+• For online discussions, stay on topic.
+If you want to communicate with another student about personal issues or an issue not related to the topic, email or chat with that individual separately.

+• Think before you write.
 Class discussions may be controversial.
 If a topic or post has provoked strong feelings, write your post and save it.
-Wait for an hour, read it again before you post it. - Word process assignments and discussion posts.
+Wait for an hour, then read it again before you post it.

+• Word process assignments and discussion posts.
 Write assignments and discussion posts in Microsoft Word or a similar word processing software.
 Use the spell check and grammar check functions to proof read your assignment.